OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?

 - **#DISCRETE** (management, development-time and runtime).
-Minimize access to technical details that can help attackers.
+Minimize access to technical details that could help attackers.

-  Purpose: reduce information available to attackers that can help them select and tailor their attack, thereby reducing the probabily of a successful attack.
+  Purpose: reduce the information available to attackers, which can assist them in selecting and tailoring their attacks, thereby lowering the probability of a successful attack.

   Note: this control needs to be weighed against the AITRANSPARENCY control that requires to be more open about technical aspects of the model.
 The key is to minimize information that can help attackers while being transparent.